 Capitalized terms in these Terms shall be defined and have the meanings as set forth herein.
 For easy reference, some of the defined terms are set forth below:

 Any Purchase Order either referencing these Terms or including a copy of these Terms with the Purchase Order (either by regular or electronic mail) is an offer by Buyer for the purchase of the Products specified on the face of such Purchase Order.
 In the case of a Blanket Purchase Order, the offer by Buyer shall not be made until Buyer issues a Release under such Blanket Purchase Order.
-Seller shall be deemed to have accepted the Purchase Order (including any specifications or requirements contained therein) and these Terms upon the earlier of (i) Seller’s acknowledgement in writing (including through electronic transmission within Buyer’s supplier portal) of its intent to be bound by the Purchase Order or Release; or (ii) Seller’s delivery to Buyer, or Buyer’s designated customer or carrier if applicable, any of the Products ordered under such Purchase Order or Release at the delivery point set forth in such Purchase Order or Release (the “Delivery Point”).
+Seller shall be deemed to have accepted the Purchase Order (including any specifications or requirements contained therein) and these Terms upon the earlier of (i) Seller’s acknowledgement in writing (including through electronic transmission within Buyer’s supplier portal) of its intent to be bound by the Purchase Order or Release; or (ii) Seller’s delivery to Buyer, or Buyer’s designated customer or carrier if applicable, of any of the Products ordered under such Purchase Order or Release at the delivery point set forth in such Purchase Order or Release (the “Delivery Point”).
 Buyer may withdraw the Purchase Order or Release at any time and for any reason without any liability before it is deemed accepted by Seller.
 Seller’s acceptance of any Purchase Order is unqualified, unconditional, and subject only to these Terms and any terms specifically set forth on the Purchase Order or any documents executed by both Buyer and Seller referenced on a Purchase Order.
 Buyer expressly rejects any additional or different terms and conditions, including those which may appear in any quotation, acceptance, shipping documentation, invoice or acknowledgement of Seller or which may be found on Seller’s electronic portal, including any “clickwrap” terms.
 If Buyer’s Purchase Order and these Terms have been sent to Seller in response to a bid, proposal, quotation or other type of offer made by Seller, these Terms: (a) shall supersede and control all provisions in Seller’s offer; (b) shall be a rejection of Seller’s offer; and (c) shall constitute an offer by Buyer to Seller.

 The Purchase Order, together with (i) these Terms; (ii) any documents incorporated herein by reference; (iii) any specifications or requirements transmitted to Seller by Buyer in connection with the Purchase Order; and (iv) any manufacturer or supplier warranties provided by Seller (to the extent they are not inconsistent with the Purchase Order and the Terms), constitutes the sole and entire agreement of the Parties with respect to the Purchase Order, or Release as the case may be, and supersedes all prior or contemporaneous understandings, agreements, negotiations, representations and warranties, and communications, both written and oral, with respect to the subject matter of the Purchase Order.
 In the event of a conflict between these Terms and any terms found in the body of the Purchase Order, the terms contained in the body of the Purchase Order shall prevail.